Hexen II: Hammer of Thyrion 1.4.3

 -listen N Enable multiplayer with maximum N players

--localip <address> For Hexen II only.
+-localip <address> For Hexen2 only.
 Changes the ip address embedded

-in the response packets for serverinfo and connect
+in the response packets for the serverinfo and

-The server still binds to INADDR_ANY and it can see
+address.
+Server still binds to INADDR_ANY and it

-address on a multi-homed host.
-Note that using this
+IP address on a multi-homed host.
+Note: using

-option will prevent the us from receiving broadcast
+this option will prevent the us from receiving

 -bindip <address> Same as the -ip option

 -noifscan Hexen II only.
-Disable the local address detection
+Disables local address detection

 through network interface scan.